keot/commodity12-artefact_identification/README.md

 saveResults.m                # Dumps the contents of an SQI result structure to a file sqi.m                        # The Signal Quality Indicies calculator
 ```

+The beat-detection algorithms require WQRS installed, and OSEAWRAPPER to function correctly.

 Peforms seven Signal Quality Indicies (SQIs) to determine the quality of the ECG signal.
 Some of these indices may require normalisation.